-SESSION LENGTH & PROFESSIONAL FEES: Unless otherwise noted below, all fees listed are per session and standard sessions are 50 minutes in length.
+SESSION LENGTH & PROFESSIONAL FEES: Unless otherwise noted below, all fees listed are per session.

 Sessions begin and end on time.
 It is understandable that occasionally you may be late.
-If you are late for your session, please understand that the session will not extend past the 50 minutes, nor will the time be added to future sessions.
+If you are late for your session, please understand that the session will not be extended, nor will time be added to future sessions.

 APPOINTMENTS AND CANCELLATIONS: Cancellations must be made at least 24 hours in advance.
-Your session time has been reserved exclusively for you and it is unlikely to be filled with another patient in the event you cancel.
-Canceling with less than 24 hours notice will result in being charged the full session fee.
+Your session time has been reserved exclusively for you.
+Each time a patient misses an appointment without providing proper notice, another patient is prevented from receiving care.
+Canceling with less than 24 hours notice will result in you being charged the full session fee.

 ONGOING CANCELLATIONS OR MULTIPLE NO-SHOWS: It is understandable that you may occasionally need to cancel or miss an appointment due to illness or emergency.
 However, your appointment time has been reserved especially for you.
 Frequent cancellations missed appointments, late payments, or non-payment could result in the need to discontinue your treatment.

 BILLING AND PAYMENT POLICY: Professional fees may be paid via cash, credit card, or debit card and are due at the time of service.
 If you plan to pay by credit or debit card, please complete the Credit Card Information form.
 Your card information will be stored in our system.
 We charge patients on the day of their session.
 If you prefer to pay by cash, please bring the exact amount with you.
 We are unable to make change.